DataDog/yubikey/README.md

 Your selection? q
 ```

 ### git rebase

-You can perform signing operations for 15 seconds after touching your
+If you are using the FIPS model, you can perform signing operations for 15
-yubikey before having to touch it again.
-When running large git rebase
+seconds after touching your YubiKey before having to touch it again.
+When
-you may have to touch your yubikey multiple times, if the rebase seems
+running a large git rebase, you may have to touch your YubiKey multiple times.
-to hang and the yubikey flashes, it means you need to touch it again.
+If the rebase seems to hang and the YubiKey flashes, it means you need to touch
+it again.

 If you are still having issues when rebasing, you might consider using
 the `--no-gpg-sign` flag as a [workaround](https://github.com/DataDog/yubikey/issues/19).